nomadicGopher/Habits/README.md

 * JSON (cached data persistence)

 ### Requirements
+* [ ] Allow the user to set one or more good habits to accomplish or bad habits to avoid
+* [ ] Allow the user to track a good habit
+* [ ] Allow the user to set the time of day to automatically acquire an accomplishment for avoiding a bad habit
 * [ ] Option to backup data (save json to device, where th user can typically choose locally or google drive if connected on their device)
 * [ ] Display a graph per habit based on its axis (daily true/false/null, weekly count(array), monthly count(array)), using [Chart.js](https://github.com/chartjs/Chart.js) [(GitHub)](https://github.com/chartjs/Chart.js)

+### Notes
+* Research shows that while tracking negative data points like consumption of a bad habit can be motivating initially, it has not been proven to be sustainable or healthy long term.
+Honestly the self guilt is likely what inspires the user to search for an app.
+Therefor the methodology for this app should be aimed towards tracking successes.

 ---